Experimental ontology on the basis of semasiological experiments

 While etymology deals with the origin and meaning of words and their history, including the history of their change in meaning, onomasiology and semasiology investigate the language-internal relationships between words and meanings.
 Both play an important role within lexicography and are sub-disciplines of general semantics.
 Onomasiology examines the designation and the change of designation of objects by words depending on different contexts.
 In contrast, semasiology investigates how words can have different meanings depending on different contexts.
 As onomasiology deals with word formation and word creation, semasiology explores the possibility of creating new meanings through new assignments of words and contexts.
 There is thus something magical inherent in semasiology.
 Words become a kind of incantation to make the world reveal itself.

-The relations shown here can also be found in a large number of management and coaching schemas.
-However, these all have at least the following three additional properties:
+Simplified relations are often found in management and coaching schemes.
+However, these usually have the following three properties:

-- High-dimensional relational relations are reduced to at most two dimensions or folded into at most two-dimensional subspaces.
+1. High-dimensional relationship relations are reduced to at most two dimensions or folded into at most two-dimensional subspaces.

 Consequently, people lie to each other for the purpose of complexity reduction.